Unsupervised pre-training of graph transformers on patient population graphs: Method

 The input graph for Graphormer is constructed based on the features of the input records $r_i$ as described in the following paragraph.

 \textbf{Graph Construction:} Let $\mathit{G} = (V,E)$ be a population graph where the nodes $V = \left \{n_1,...,n_N \right \}$ represent the patients.
 Each node is associated with features coming from the patient record $r_i$, and the edges $E = \left \{e_{i,j}: i,j \in N\right \}$ define the connections between the nodes.
 For each node pair $n_i$ and $n_j$ representing the records $r_i$ and $r_j$, we calculate a similarity score $S(r_i, r_j)$ between the features to decide if there exists an edge $e_{i,j}$.
-As we have various feature types, we define different similarity scores, which are suitable for the respective features, based on L2 distance for continuous features and absolute matching for discrete features \cite{survey_medical_graph_dl}.
+As we have various feature types, we define different similarity scores, which are suitable for the respective features, based on L2 distance for continuous features and absolute matching for discrete features (\cite{survey_medical_graph_dl}).
 After computing the similarities for all feature types we average them to get one overall similarity score for each record pair.
+Before averaging, all type-specific similarity scores are normalized to a range between zero and one using min-max normalization or sigmoid.
 As our focus does not lie on graph construction, we choose a conventional graph construction method and construct a k-NN graph with $k=5$.
 The value of $k$ is chosen experimentally to avoid many disconnected components as well as very densely connected regions (see supplementary material).
+We want to avoid disconnected as well as very densely connected regions, as in both extremes the graph structure does not give any valuable information about the relationships between the nodes.
 This similarity score is additionally used as the edge feature of the edge between two nodes.
 This enables the model to give more attention to nodes connected over a path with high feature similarities.
 The experiment section contains a detailed description of the graph construction per dataset.